abaillet/Supersonic-Flow-over-a-Flat-Plate/README.md

 The setup of the problem can be found in the setup.py file.
 You can change some things, such as the time steps and tolerance for convergence in main.

-The meat of the code is in the MacCormack.py file, whcih contains all the functions for the program to integrate the PDEs.
+The meat of the code is in the MacCormack.py file, which contains all the functions for the program to integrate the PDEs.
+Almost the entire code (except for the time loop) is vectorized and I think the speed is ok.

 There are some minor discrepancies in the graphs generated w.r.t to those in Anderson, but I think the discrepancy is small enough to be neglected.
+Also, I didn't code up the M=25 at 200,000 ft example, but you should be able to implement this easily in setup.py (or any other freestream conditions you want).